Russia–Syria–Iran–Iraq coalition: Russia and Iran

-Syrian Civil War
+Syrian civil war

 Syria's civil war started when opposing groups in the country protested against Assad's rule in early 2011, the protests ultimately turning violent and drawing-in regional opponents and supporters of Assad.
 The war is being conducted between numerous opponents and government parties.
 More than 250,000 people have been killed and more than 10 million displaced.
-With most opponents, and their western allies, demanding Assad's leaving as a Prerequisite for talks, efforts to find a solution have failed thus far.
+With most opponents, and their western allies, demanding Assad's leaving as a prerequisite for talks, efforts to find a solution have failed thus far.
 Recently Western countries have said Assad could play some role in a transition.
 Regarding the transitional period Assad has asserted that it was not western countries' job to decide on Syria's future.
 He has accused the US and its allies of hypocrisy for their support for insurgents, saying that air raids by Syrian jets, now combined by Russia, have been far more productive than anything performed by the year-long air operations by the US-led coalition.
 According to Assad the countries involved in US-led coalition, themselves support terrorism, thus they cannot fight terrorism.
 That is why, he says, several months of fighting against terrorism, has resulted in spreading it.

 After 2015

-After the loss of Idlib province to a rebel offensive in the first half of 2015, the situation was judged to have become critical for Assad's survival.
+After the loss of Idlib province to a rebel offensive in the first half of 2015, the situation was judged by Assad's allies to have become critical for Assad's survival.
 High level talks were held between Moscow and Tehran in the first half of 2015 and a political agreement was achieved.
 In October 2015, it was suggested that the Russian operation in Syria may have been devised during the visit by Qasem Soleimani, commander of the Iranian Quds Force, to Moscow in July 2015, which was then denied by Russian officials.
 Responding to an official request by Syrian government, in September 2015, Russia sent its warplanes and other military hardware and combat troops to Bassel Al-Assad International Airport near Latakia to be ready for their operation.
-In 2016, Russia declared it would send humanitarian aid to Aleppo with the help of the Syrian Government.
-Russia also claimed that it would allow civilians to leave the city, and urged the Syrian Government to offer the chance for militants to surrender.
+In 2016, Russia declared it would send humanitarian aid to Aleppo with the help of the Syrian government.
+Russia also claimed that it would allow civilians to leave the city, and urged the Syrian government to offer the chance for militants to surrender.

 The Russian Air Force has used Iranian airbases for refueling namely the Hamadan Airbase.